openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ensures a standardized domain separation.
 In this case, the processed message is then the concatenation of any number of key shares.

-More precisely, for given capacity `c` the indifferentiability proof shows that assuming there are no weaknesses found in the Keccak permutation, an attacker has to make an expected number of `2^(c/2)` calls to the permutation to tell KMAC from a random oracle.
+More precisely, for a given capacity `c` the indifferentiability proof shows that assuming there are no weaknesses found in the Keccak permutation, an attacker has to make an expected number of `2^(c/2)` calls to the permutation to tell KMAC from a random oracle.
 For a random oracle, a difference in only a single